 There’s a sense of belonging and eternal meaning, as the congregation rests into the Sabbath and the Spirit of God.

-As a local leader of a Mercy congregation, it will be your responsibility to lead your local congregation in Spirit and Truth.
+As a local leader of a Mercy Gate Fellowship, it will be your responsibility to lead your local congregation in Spirit and Truth.
 But you will not have to do it alone.
 You will receive ongoing support from those within Mercy Collective, including other leaders in your area.

 As the leader, it will be your responsibility to coordinate the ministry of your congregation.
 This means that you will ensure the provision of the Sabbath services and the other ministries of your congregation's choosing.
 During the Sabbath services, you can rest.
 Your duties will center largely on facilitation, taking on as much or as little of a direct teaching role as you feel led.